 Notes

-The recipe makes a simple clam broth aka juice version that doesn't have added flavors like white wine, garlic, salt or other seasonings.
+The recipe makes a simple broth that doesn't have added flavors like white wine, garlic, salt, or other seasonings.
 We prefer to keep the clam juice simple and add the seasoning to the recipe we're making instead.

-Storebought clam juice adds salt, we didn't add salt since clams naturally have a brined flavor since they came from the sea.
-Feel free to add extra salt to your recipe if it's needed.
+We didn't add salt since clams have a natural brined flavor since they're from the sea.
+Storebought clam juice does add salt.
+Feel free to add extra salt to your recipe if you feel it's needed.